The Identify API is only available to Business plan customers.

 Enabling and disabling User Attributes

 You are also able to disable User Attributes on this page.
-Once you have selected the Site with User Attributes enabled that you want to disable, click Disable User Attributes.
+Once you have selected a Site with User Attributes enabled, click Disable User Attributes.
 Once you have done this, further calls to the API will be blocked.
+The "Disable User Attributes" button will only appear after user attributes data has been received by Hotjar, but not before.

 Any reports that rely on User Attributes for targeting purposes will be disabled, and you will not be able to re-enable them unless you change their targeting options, or re-enable User Attributes.